 In later pregnancy, women are more sensitive to the cues of infants.
 They also develop greater feelings of emotional attachment to their growing babies.
 When a mother is more sensitive to her baby’s cues, she can better meet their needs.
 Not only does this enhance the mother-infant bond, but it also helps secure the healthy future of the baby.

 These sensitivity enhancements grow and develop through the beginning of the postpartum period.
-You’ve probably heard stories about mothers who wake with a startle at any minor sound that their baby makes during the night.
-Heightened senses include quick reaction to their babies’ cries and muffled sounds, which bolster the chances of infant survival.
+You’ve probably heard stories about mothers who wake with a startle at any minor sound their baby makes during the night.
+Heightened senses include quick reaction to their babies’ cries and muffled sounds, which bolster infant survival chances.
 Other increased senses include smell and responses to facial expressions such as smiles.

 As you can imagine, this adds up to what the researchers call “checking and worrying” by the mother.
 This preoccupation is healthy and part of how a mother’s brain changes to respond to her new responsibility of caring for her baby.
 Fixation on your baby’s every sound and movement peaks typically in the days after childbirth and slowly diminishes over the first three to four months postpartum.

 An example of this is seen when mothers view their babies smiling and then compare the neural circuit activity to when the same women are shown pictures of smiling babies that are not their own.
-As you can probably guess, the neural circuit is activated much more when looking at pictures of their babies.
+As you can probably guess, the neural circuit is activated much more when looking at their babies’ pictures.
 The same phenomenon occurs when mothers listen to clips of their babies crying compared to stranger’s babies.

 This neural circuit is associated with: